 }

 Even though the library aims to include support for as many providers as possible, it’s likely that not all the thousands of NSP are supported and you may need to add support for some new one.
-Adding a new Provider
+Adding a new Provider is quite straightforward, and in the following example we are adding support for an imaginary provider, ABCDE, that uses HTML notifications.

 from typing import Dict